As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 There is more written about Everest than anyone could consume in a lifetime – including what it should cost.
 I’ll keep it simple.
 And while I mentioned it above, of all the peaks, you are more likely to die on Everest, so plan accordingly.
 This is not a kind environment and you aren’t allowed to make mistakes.

 It used to be quite a bit cheaper to go to the North Side but with the recent change in fee structure, it has for now more or less evened out.
-The Nepalis also keep threatening to raise the fee on the south side as a way to limit the number of climbers, but nothing definitive has happened with this.
-In the current environment, they may be encouraging people back by holding back any changes?
+The Nepalis also keep threatening to raise the fee on the south side as a way to limit the number of climbers, so it is projected to go up to $15,000 per person.

-The North side may be a bit harder, but you don’t go through the Khumbu Icefall and being an experienced climber if you are doing the 7 yourself, it is not that hard and you may find it more fun.
+The North side may be a bit harder, but you don’t go through the Khumbu Icefall and being an experienced climber if you are doing the 7 yourself, it is not that hard and you may find it more fun and certainly less traveled.

-There are several Nepal companies who will get you onto the North Side, and you can negotiate for whatever services you feel you need – with permits, transport, some oxygen and a bit of support you can probably get by with $25,000 per person.
-They also require a minimum of 4 on your team.
+There are several Nepal companies who will get you onto the North Side, and you can negotiate for whatever services you feel you need – with permits, transport, some oxygen and a bit of support you can probably get by with $35,000 per person.
+All authorities on both sides of Everest do tend to put out proclamations that you can work around.
 There are also a few operators in Tibet, but more tour focused it seems, though they could be expanding their services.

-Currently there is only one realistic way to Vinson and that is through booking the flights and the mountain with ALE.
-From Puenta Arenas, Chile the 2018 price is $44,495.00
+Currently there is only one realistic way to Mount Vinson and that is through booking the flights and the mountain with Antarctic Logistics and Expeditions, from Punta Arenas, Chile, for $52,000.

 One can scream it is unfair.
 Or you can take the alternate tact and be thankful there is a way to get there at all.
-The liabilities for a flight on an aging Russian jet to land on a brick hard blue ice glacier in dubious weather isn’t something most companies would even consider offering.
+The liabilities for a flight on a jet to land on a brick hard blue ice glacier in dubious weather isn’t something most companies would even consider offering.
 And that is before you even get to the mountain.

 So perhaps do all the other 7 summits first.
 There is always the second mortgage on the house (yes, someone I climbed with did that, and has never regretted it).
 And maybe someday there will be a long range drone to get you there.

-Airfare allowance, combining a peak or two, just being in the area for whatever reasons:
+Airfare allowance, ever expanding right now it seems, combining a peak or two, and allowing for just being in the area for whatever reasons:

-Your options: There are different ways to count the 7 summits; you can make a very valid claim as I did in my book for not doing Carstenz – so skip it and you save $12k.
-It is however a great peak, tie it onto a Bali holiday and it starts to look a bit more reasonable.
+Your options: There are different ways to count the 7 summits; you can make a very valid claim as I did in my book for not doing Carstenz – so skip it and you save $14k (and right now, early 2024, you can’t do it anyway).
+When it does open, it is a great peak, tie it onto a Bali holiday and it starts to look a bit more reasonable.

-And if you then just take the first 5 summits and exclude Carstenz, without Everest and Vinson, you can do these for just $6,280.00.
-Almost sounds like a bargain, just have to find some very cheap airfares.
+And if you then just take the first 5 summits, replace Elbrus with Mont Blanc and exclude Carstenz, without Everest and Vinson, you can do these for around $10,000.
+You just have to find some cheap airfares.

 For Vinson, you may need to get creative.
 If you have done the others, I think the perseverance and the inventiveness to get that far, will ensure you find a way to the last one.
 And it is certainly my favorite.
 To edit a famous fashion designers quote, “The experience will be remembered, long after the price is forgotten.”

-A final word – as much as I completed the 7 summits round 1 and organized them all myself and never used guides, I now guide for both Jagged-Globe and ALE.
+A final word – as much as I completed the 7 summits the first time by organizing them all myself and never used guides, I now guide for both Jagged Globe, ALE and lead treks with The Mountain C0mpany.

-The logistics, the planning and the bookings are very hard work and take a lot of time.
+The logistics, the planning and the bookings for most of the seven summits are very hard work and take a lot of time.
 Having someone cover those things means you can really get to the heart of the climbing quicker and with less uncertainty, which I now enjoy more.
 That goes for whether you are guiding or being guided.

 Perhaps this opens up a few doors should you also wish to climb the 7 summits.